-improving accessibility to the ATC, Port of Brisbane and Brisbane Airport Project
+- improving accessibility to the ATC, Port of Brisbane and Brisbane Airport Project

-The Australian Government will provide a contribution of $901.80 million, in partnership with the Queensland Government.
+The Australian Government provided a contribution of $861.78 million, in partnership with the Queensland Government.

 Project early works commenced in September 2014.
-Major construction commenced in February 2016 and is expected to be completed by late 2018.
+Major construction commenced in February 2016 and was completed in March 2019.

 Disclaimer: The material contained in this site is made available